gumsanaung/gumsanaung.github.io/essays/state_your_problem.md

 ## Personal Reflection

-After review Eric S. Raymond’s guide, I am reinforced to the idea of using online websites like Stack Overflow as a place of guidance, rather than a place for straight forward answers, and became aware of the qualities that makes a “smart” question.
-I learned not only to write “smart” questions but also develop an idea of the characteristics that distinguish them.
+After review Eric S. Raymond’s guide, I am reinforced to the idea of using online websites like Stack Overflow as a place of guidance, rather than a place for straight forward answers, and became aware of the qualities that makes up a “smart” question.
+I learned not only to write “smart” questions but also to look out for characteristics that distinguishes them when I am looking through the threads.